platformsh/platformsh-docs/src/development/going-live.md

 www.example.com is an alias for master-t2xxqeifuhpzg.eu.platform.sh.
 master-t2xxqeifuhpzg.eu.platform.sh has address 54.76.136.188
 ```
-If this is fine, jump to step 2.

 1. If it is not either you have not configured correctly your DNS server, or the DNS configuration did not propagate yet.
 As a first step you can try and remove your local DNS cache.
 2. You can also try to set your DNS server to the Google public DNS server (8.8.8.8/8.8.4.4) to see if the issue is with the DNS server you are using.